How do I register my child?

 What am I expected to do as an AYSO parent?

-Always Be Positive - You are not on the team, but you have strong influence on the team's environment.
+You are not on the team, but you have strong influence on the team's environment.
 Applaud good plays by your child's team and by the opposing team.
 Support all efforts to remove verbal and physical abuse from youth sporting activities.

-Be Enthusiastic And Supportive - Let children set their own goals and play the game for themselves.
+Let children set their own goals and play the game for themselves.
 Don't put too heavy a burden on your child to win games.

-Reinforce Positive Behavior - The best way to help a child to achieve goals and reduce the natural fear of failure is through positive reinforcement.
+The best way to help a child to achieve goals and reduce the natural fear of failure is through positive reinforcement.
 No one likes to make a mistake.
 If your child does make one, remember that he or she is still learning.
 Encourage your child's efforts and point out the good things your child accomplished.

-Let Coaches Coach And Referees Ref - Coaches and referees are usually parents.
+Coaches and referees are usually parents and always volunteers.
 They volunteer their time to help make your child's youth soccer experience a positive one.
 They need your support, too.
 What coaches and referees don't need is your help in coaching from the sidelines.
 So please refrain from coaching during games and practices.
 Referees are important for fun, fair and safe games.
 Treat them and their calls fairly and respectfully.

 How do I become an AYSO volunteer?